laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ```
 into the **URL** part of the dialogue box, then press the blue **Add** button.

-6. There you go!
-You're done!

-7. (optional) Set the update interval to an hour for near-realtime list updates.
+9. Set the update interval to an hour for near-realtime list updates, and you're done!

 ## Hosts file for pi-hole/adguard